 In one study, 60% of horses were still sound after two months following bursa injection, compared to 34% that had their coffin joints medicated.

-Other treatments to alleviate symptoms of navicular
+Other treatment for symptoms of navicular in horses

 A newer treatment to the UK is the anti-arthritic drug tiludronate (Tildren™).
 It helps to switch off cells involved in arthritic processes.